wildfly/quickstart/wsat-simple/README.md

 It is also assumed that you have an understanding of WS-AtomicTransaction.
 For more details, read the XTS documentation that ships with the JBossTS project, which can be downloaded here: http://www.jboss.org/jbosstm/downloads/JBOSSTS_4_16_0_Final

-The application consists of a single JAX-WS web service that is deployed within a war archive.
+The application consists of a single JAX-WS web service that is deployed within a WAR archive.
 It is tested with a JBoss Arquillian enabled JUnit test.

 When running the org.jboss.as.quickstarts.wsat.simple.ClientTest#testCommit() method, the following steps occur:

 1. A new Atomic Transaction (AT) is created by the client.
 2. An operation on a WS-AT enabled Web service is invoked by the client.
 3. The JaxWSHeaderContextProcessor in the WS Client handler chain inserts the WS-AT context into the outgoing SOAP message
-4. When the service receives the SOAP request, it's JaxWSHeaderContextProcessor in it's handler chain inspects the WS-AT context and associates the request with this AT.
+4. When the service receives the SOAP request, the JaxWSHeaderContextProcessor in its handler chain inspects the WS-AT context and associates the request with this AT.
 5. The Web service operation is invoked...
 6. A participant is enlisted in this AT.
 This allows the Web Service logic to respond to protocol events, such as Commit and Rollback.
 7. The service invokes the business logic.
 In this case, a booking is made with the restaurant.